FelixAburto/Detection-Engineering/README.md

 <b>About Rule:</b>

-Next we are going to fill out the About Rule section.
-We are going to name the alert "DOS Attack Detected" and enter in a description for the rule.
-Set the "Default severity" to "High" then click on "Advance Settings".
-Scroll down to until you see "MITRE ATT&CK threats" and select the option for "Impact" for the technique and then add a subtechnique and set it to "Network Denial of Service".
-Finally add another subtechnique and set it to "Direct Network Flood".
+Next, we will complete the "About Rule" section.
+Name the alert "DOS Attack Detected" and provide a description for the rule.
+Set the "Default severity" to "High."
+Click on "Advanced Settings," scroll down to "MITRE ATT&CK threats," and select the "Impact" tactic.
+Then, add the technique "Network Denial of Service," and finally, add a subtechnique set to "Direct Network Flood."

 <p align="center">
 <img src="https://i.imgur.com/gdcNCNG.png" height="100%" width="100%" alt="Detection Engineering Logo Team Ghost"/>